walterhiggins/WMPJS/book-outline.md

       .box0(blocks.glass_pane, 20, 3, 20)
       .up(3);

 This is actually a single statement - notice that there's only a semicolon after the last line above.
 The above code could also be written on a single line but breaking up the statement as above makes the code more readable.
-Another alternative way of writing the above code would be as a series of statements:
+The above code can also be written using multiple statements:

     this.box( blocks.iron, 20, 1, 20);
     this.up();
     this.box0(blocks.glass_pane, 20, 3, 20);
     this.up(3);

-Since each of the Drone methods returns the drone object it's possible to chain methods using the `.` character so in the example above there's strictly no need to repeatedly use the *this.* prefix after the first line.
-I personally prefer the former approach but it's largely a matter of personal taste.
+Since each of the Drone methods returns the drone object it's possible to chain methods using the '.' character.
+It's largely a matter of personal taste which style you use.
 What's important is that your code is readable and understandable.

 ##### The *box0()* Method.
 The *box0()* method is another method provided by the Drone, it's similar to *box()* except it only creates 4 walls and does not fill in the 4 walls.
 The *box0()* method is especially useful for construction dwellings.
 It takes the same parameters as the *box()* method.